-When the Company has no losses, it may, by a resolution of the shareholders' meeting, distribute its legal reserve by issuing new shares or by cash, provided that such distribution is limited to the portion of the legal reserve which exceeds twenty-five percent of the paid-in capital.
+When the Company has no losses, it may, by a resolution of the shareholders' meeting, distribute its legal reserve in the form of new shares or cash.
+However, such distribution is limited to the portion of the legal reserve that exceeds twenty-five percent of the paid-in capital.